mark-watson/Racket-AI-book/manuscript/llm.md

 # Using the OpenAI, Anthropic, Mistral, and Local Hugging Face Large Language Model APIs in Racket

-As I write this chapter in October 2023, Peter Norvig and Blaise Agüera y Arcas just wrote an article [Artificial General Intelligence Is Already Here](https://www.noemamag.com/artificial-general-intelligence-is-already-here/) making the case that we might already have Artificial General Intelligence (AGI) because of the capabilities of Large Language Models (LLMs) to solve new tasks.
+As I write the first version of this chapter in October 2023, Peter Norvig and Blaise Agüera y Arcas just wrote an article [Artificial General Intelligence Is Already Here](https://www.noemamag.com/artificial-general-intelligence-is-already-here/) making the case that we might already have Artificial General Intelligence (AGI) because of the capabilities of Large Language Models (LLMs) to solve new tasks.

 In the development of practical AI systems, LLMs like those provided by OpenAI, Anthropic, and Hugging Face have emerged as pivotal tools for numerous applications including natural language processing, generation, and understanding.
 These models, powered by deep learning architectures, encapsulate a wealth of knowledge and computational capabilities.
 As a Racket Scheme enthusiast embarking on the journey of intertwining the elegance of Racket with the power of these modern language models, you are opening a gateway to a realm of possibilities that we begin to explore here.